Plixo2/Karina-Site/src/guide/overview.md

     }
 }
 ```
-A default constructor and a `toString` method is automatically created.
+A default constructor and a `toString` function are automatically created.

 ```karina
 let v = Vec2 { x: 1.0, y: 1.5 }